christian-draeger/page-content-tester/README.md

 #### Configure the Page-Fetcher
 - place a pagecontent.properties file under src/test/resources/ in your project
-- override values from [default.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/default.properties) in your pagecontent.properties file until they fit your needs
+- in the pagecontent.properties you can override all values from [default.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/default.properties) until they fit your needs
+    - these settings will be used global, but most of them can be overritten/set for certain tests via Annotation as well

 - to get the best parallelization result of PageContentTester and don't having the overhead of finding the best setup add this parent pom to your pom.xml
   - it will setup all the configurations for an efficient parallelization of your jUnit tests automatically, you don't need to configure jUnit yourself anymore